 - Their expectations may be too high for the amount of time and money they are willing to spend.

-Now, this is not me griping about clients, and complaining about working, we love what we do (although sighs are frequently echoed around the office).
+Now, this is not me griping about clients, and complaining about working, we love what we do.
 This is just a little guide that will (with any luck) help companies utilise marketing agencies to their full capability and help grease the wheels to a mutually beneficial relationship.
 At the end of the day marketers are happiest when their client is happy!

 Step 1.
 Start with SMART Objectives/Goals